pulumi/initech-co-templates/chatbot-container-app/README.md

    - CloudWatch Log Group

 6. **Container Registry**
-   - ECR Repository
+   - ECR Repository (only when using app_path)
-   - Docker image build and push
+   - Docker image build and push (only when using app_path)